OUR MISSION

 Kate Becker

-Creative Economy Strategist King County
+Creative Economy Director, King County

 Building sustainable creative communities has been at the core of Kate Becker’s career.
 As the first King County Creative Economy Strategist, Becker currently spends her days (and nights!) working to build Seattle’s creative economy, keenly focused on the film and music industries.
 Prior to this, Becker served on the Cabinets of four Mayors as the Director of the Seattle Office of Film + Music.
 She has served in leadership roles in large and small non-profit organizations, and co-founded legendary Northwest all ages venues The Vera Project and the Old Fire House, talent pipelines for the music industry.
 Becker has produced more than 1,000 all ages shows, and numerous large scale events and fundraisers.
 She was a charter member of the Seattle Music Commission and serves on multiple nonprofit boards.